Sweeping up Zeta: Equitable Partitions and the Successful Partition

 \begin{proof} The set of columns which are more than equitably filled can only decrease over time, since we never make a move which increases the number of copies of $\bmone$ in a column above the equitable amount.
 Thus, if a column is more than equitably filled at a certain point, it has been more than equitably filled since the beginning.

-Consider some $j>0$, and suppose that at some point in the execution of~Algorithm\nobreakspace \ref {map:leftmost}, column $j$ is more than equitably filled.
+Consider some $j>0$, and suppose that at some point in the execution of~\Cref{map:leftmost}, column $j$ is more than equitably filled.
 By what we have just argued, column $j$ has been more than equitably filled from the beginning.
-Thus, we never pushed any letters from the $(j-1)$st block into the $j$th block, and we never moved any letters into any block to the left of it (since any such letter would have had to pass through the $j$th block).
+Thus, we never pushed any letters from the $(j-1)$st block into the $j$th block, and we never moved any letters into any block to the left of the $j$th block (since any such letter starts in block $0$ and so would have had to pass through the $j$th block).
 So the reason that the $j$th column is more than equitably filled is accounted for entirely by wrap-around from letters which are in blocks to its right.
 Every column to the left of $j$, and column 0, will also receive copies of $\bmone$ from each of the letters which contribute to the $j$th column.
 It follows that they are all more than equitably filled.

 Thus, at each step of the algorithm, if the filling is not yet equitable, the columns which are more than equitably filled consist of an initial (left-aligned) subsequence of the columns, possibly empty, together with column 0. \end{proof}